SAP/terraform-provider-btp/README.md

 ## Developing & Contributing to the Provider

 The [developer documentation](DEVELOPER.md) file is a basic outline on how to build and develop the provider.

+## Usage of the Provider

+For the best experience using the Terraform Provider for SAP BTP, we recommend applying the common best practices for Terraform adoption as described in the [Hashicorp documentation](https://developer.hashicorp.com/well-architected-framework/operational-excellence/operational-excellence-terraform-maturity).

 ## Support, Feedback, Contributing